ant-media/ant-media-documentation/docs/guides/configuration-and-testing/decreasing-boot-time.md

+---
-# Decreasing the boot time
+title: Decreasing the boot time
+sidebar_position: 3
+---

 In this post, we are going to guide you to increase your system performance.